 Obviously, you should check with your doctor beforehand, but taking a melatonin pill an hour or so before you go to sleep will help prevent the 2 a.m. wide-awake scenario.

 I’d advise doing a dry run while you’re still at home – potentially with half of the recommended dose – to make sure nothing unexpected happens.

 Still can’t sleep?
 You might need a few more tips on sleeping well in a hotel.

-Once you’ve arrived, get walking.
+Once you’ve arrived in Europe, get walking.

 If you arrive late at night, try to get outside the very next morning.
 Not only will being out in the sunlight help to get you on local time, but the physical activity will also help your body transition.